The divorce between the US and WHO is final this week. Or is it?

 The other criteria is the potential problem.
 In order to leave, the U.S. has to pay all the dues it owes.
 And that's a lot of money: $278 million for the 2024-2025 period.

-The U.S. has not paid up and doesn't plan to.
+The U.S. doesn't plan to pay up.
 "The United States will not be making any payments to the WHO before our withdrawal," the State Department told NPR in a statement.
 "The cost born by the U.S. taxpayer and U.S. economy after the WHO's failure during the Covid pandemic — and since — has been too high as it is."

 "This is a very, very public and messy divorce," says Lawrence Gostin, a professor of global health law at Georgetown University and the director of WHO's Center on National and Global Health Law.
 "The man says, 'No, I'm not going to pay you any money, and we're no longer married.'
 And the woman says, 'No, you can't not be married unless you pay me.'"